nojronatron/nojronatron.github.io/code301-files/event-loop-video.md

 What about setting a function timeout timer to zero (set time zero) when we call a Web API? *This forces the completed task to move directly to the Task Queue so it is 1st in line once the JS Stack is clear*.

 ## Blocking Effects on the Event Loop

+DOM Events, like 'onClick()' can be subject to asynchronous concurrency issues.
+For example:

+1. 'onClick()' calls a Web API that runs asynchronously.
+2. The WebAPI processes the call and returns via the Callback Queue to the CallStack (once the existing stack is done executing).
+3. Any payload that JS can execute can then be executed by the RunTime now that the Event Loop has popped the work onto the JS Call Stack.

+### Browser Rendering and Timing

+The Browser checks to see if it can render the screen or handle any UI-related event triggers every few milliseconds.
+When a function is sitting in the JS Call Stack, the Render Queue is blocked, which:

+- Makes the browser feel "slow".
+- Could make the browser seem unresponsive.
+- Stops the user from interacting with your (presumedly) interactive website.

+When you want to run code that is slow or potentially blocking:

+- Don't store it on the Call Stack.
+- Avoid massive amounts of animations.
+These rely on executing code in the Call Stack to keep them animating.

+"Don't block the event loop, else the browser cannot render."

+#### Flooding the Queue

+Events from UI elements like the scroll bar can produce a massive number of events in a short period of time.

+- If those events cause 'slow code' to run, the Callback Queue will fill very rapidly.
+- The Event Loop can only handle so many Callback Queue work items per second.
+- A large number of events can take a long time to clear the Callback Queue so browser rendering will be negatively impacted.

 ## Footer